jeff-wise/Elea/README.md

 define an equation with receptors and APs.
 It also allows for a more fluid interface where a user will be able to write an equation with an equation editor designed with the mathematical domain in mind.
-That interface would be separate from the others and could be tuned specifical to its purpose.
+That interface would be separate from the others and could be tuned specifically to its purpose.
 For purposes of data flow, an equation just maps input to output -- it's a transformer.
 If parts or intermediate results of that equation were needed by other processes, then it would be factored out into separate equations, where those values would be